 - Transthoracic and Transoesophageal echocardiography (visual example),

-- Stress echocardiography (visual example),
+- Stress echocardiography (visual example), and

-- Myocardial Perfusion Scan and
+- Myocardial Perfusion Scan

 The majority of tests are done within Cardiorespiratory Unit (CRU) that is strategically located close to Medical Outpatients hence this allows an easy access to all tests.
 Certain procedures (Transoesophageal echocardiography, DC cardioversions visual example) are realised in Coronary Care Unit as day cases.